hashicorp/design-system/website/docs/components/form/masked-input/partials/guidelines/guidelines.md

 !!!
 Do

-Use the MaskedInput to protect sensitive values like variables and certificates from unexpected exposure.
+Use the MaskedInput to protect sensitive values like variables and certificates from unintended exposure.

 ![Form with a multiline masked input](/assets/components/form/masked-input/usage-do-multiline.png =770x*) !!!